JamesHuang0301/SQA-Deliverable3/README.md

         There are 3 stories and 9 tests.

         Story 1:
-        Cart items
+        User have added items to Cart and then update the quantity of it

         Scenario 1:
-        I add a iPhone5 in my cart
+        Given I add a iPhone5 in my cart
-        Click go to checkout
+        And Click go to checkout
-        Change Quantity to 6 and click update, Total will be 72
+        When Change Quantity to 6 and click update Then Total will be 72

         Scenario 2:
-        I add a iphone5 to my cart
+        Given I add a iphone5 to my cart
-        Click go to checkout
+        And Click go to checkout
-        I remove it so that cart should be empty
+        When I remove it
+        Then cart should be empty

         Scenario 3:
-        I add a iPhone5 in my cart
+        Given I add a iPhone5 in my cart
-        Click continue shopping
+        When Click continue shopping
-        I should stay at the page
+        Then I should stay at the page

         Story 2:
-        Log in
+        Users try to log in with username and password

         Scenario 1:
-        Login in with nothing
+        Given typing in with nothing
+        When click log in button
-        User will not be allowed to log in
+        Then User will not be allowed to log in

         Scenario 2:
-        Login in with invalid password and valid username User will not be allowed to log in return nothing
+        Given Login in with invalid password and valid username When click log in button
+        Then User will not be allowed to log in

         Scenario 3:
-        Login in with invalid username and valid password User will not be allowed to log in
+        Given Login in with invalid username and valid password When click log in button
+        Then User will not be allowed to log in

         Story 3:
-        Search words
+        User try to search some items he/she wants to buy

         Scenario 1:
-        Search any words
+        Given Search any words
+        When click search button
-        There will be no result
+        Then there will be no result

         Scenario 2:
-        Search iphone
+        Given Search iphone
+        When click search button
-        There will be 5 results
+        Then there will be 5 results

         Scenario 3:
-        Search iphone
+        Given Search iphone
+        When click search button
-        There will be one more results
+        Then there will be one more results

     All results are in the folder "Results".